Dro-Mader/Dro-Mader/README.md

 - 🧭 More than 30 years in IT
 - 🕶️ Product management (the product not the team), software architecture, design and development
 - ♾️ DevOps, Agile, Scrum (and for those who remember...
 RUP and UML)
 - 🕸️ React, Angular, TypeScript, Node.js, JavaScript (and for those who remember...
-C++, Java, Lisp, Prolog, Corba)
+C++, Java, Lisp, Prolog, CORBA)
 - 〰️ Relational and NoSQL databases
 - 👀 I’m currently inspired by DAOs and interested in Web3
 - 🌱 I’m currently learning smart contracts essentially with Solidity